Yakuta110/-Whatsapp-chatbot/README.md

 # whatsapp-chatbot
-This repository is the full code implementation for the blog "Build a WhatsApp chatbot using Python and Twilio" on medium. --Author: Poojita Garg
+This repository is the full code implementation of "Build a WhatsApp chatbot using Python and Twilio".